bitsongofficial/networks/testnet/upgrades/v0.18.0/guide.md

-The target block for this upgrade is `TBD`, which is expected to arrive at 3:00 UTC Tuesday, Oct 22nd [Go Playground](https://go.dev/play/p/)
+The target block for this upgrade is `TBD`, which is expected to arrive at TBD [Go Playground](https://go.dev/play/p/)

 ## Building Manually: